Being Your Own Boss 101 – Here’s What You Need to Know to Avoid Debt Problems

 Ask anyone who operates as their own boss and you’ll likely hear stories of debt problems.
 Realistically, it costs money to make money in the world of business.
 Many new ventures start in the proverbial “red” with a solid plan to turn things around in the shortest possible time-frame.

 A significant number of new business owners will encounter a snag or two in their business plan, some will not survive as long as others.
-Debt is par for the course for a new entrepreneur.
+Business debt is par for the course for a new entrepreneur.
 Unfortunately, debt problems can occur at any time during the life cycle of a business.

 When debt becomes unmanageable, some businesses can’t bounce back.
 The level and type of debt that business owners face can grow rapidly with interest and penalty charges.
 During 2017 alone there were 2,700 business bankruptcies filed in Canada.

 Here are a few tips to help you avoid the serious debt problems that lead many business owners to prematurely close up shop:

 Avoiding problems with tax debt begins with how you set up your business.
 Seek help from an accountant before setting up tax accounts, incorporating, or registering a partnership.
 Tax professionals will know what the best fit is for your operating activities and this can save you time and money in the long run with Canada Revenue Agency.

 Filing your taxes and paying what you owe on time is integral to maintaining a good relationship with CRA and operating your business in a way that will not result in any tax debt surprises.

 Many business owners visit their small business representative at the bank they use to seek funding when they are short on cash.
 When they are turned away because they don’t meet the lending rules they give up on finding a loan or borrow from a lender with high interest rates.
 Securing funds via an alternative method designed just to help with business cash flow may actually help you avoid debt problems later on.
 Seek out a corporate financing professional for advice.